sbenf999/Ulysses-Mapping-Program/README.md

 Originally designed to be used on a 7-inch raspberry pi display, for usage on an offline cyberdeck system.
 Can be utilised on Windows, Linux and Mac however.

-Useful for situations where the internet is unreachable and therefore and offline tile database needs to be used for mapping.
+Useful for situations where the internet is unreachable and therefore an offline tile database needs to be used for mapping.
 The program will switch to this mode as soon as it detects that there is no internet connection.
 ## Features

 - Light/dark/system mode toggle